shanker-narayan/instacart_data_analysis/README.md

 **Turning 3.4M grocery orders into category, basket, and loyalty insights.**

-This project analyzes the [Instacart Market Basket dataset](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset) — 3.4M+ orders from 206K customers — to answer the kind of questions a category insights or shopper analytics team asks every day: *When do people shop?
+This project analyzes the [Instacart Market Basket dataset](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset) — 3.4M+ orders from 206K customers — to answer the following questions: *When do people shop?
 What's in the basket?
-Which categories drive loyalty, and which ones just get people in the door?* A dedicated deep-dive on the **dairy and cheese** category is included, given its direct relevance to CPG category management.
+Which categories drive loyalty, and which ones just get people in the door?* I've also included a dedicated section on the **dairy and cheese** category, given its relevance to this role.

-## Why this project

-I built this to demonstrate the analytical skillset a Category/Shopper Insights role requires: turning raw transactional data into **clear, decision-ready recommendations** — the same workflow used to translate syndicated (Circana/NielsenIQ-style) and retail data into selling stories for Sales, Category Management, and Marketing.

 - **Tools:** Python (pandas, NumPy), seaborn/matplotlib for visualization, Jupyter for exploratory analysis
 - **Approach:** merge, segment, and aggregate transaction-level data → surface trends → translate into business recommendations